 If you’re going away on holiday anywhere this year, then you may well be asking yourself what you need to sort out before you go – and if you are, then this is the post for you!

-A “pre holiday checklist” – giving you everything you need to consider so that you can go on holiday safe in the knowledge that everything has been sorted….
+A “pre holiday checklist” that will give you everything you need to consider so that you can go on holiday safe in the knowledge that everything has been sorted.

 This holiday prep checklist includes everything you need to think of – from 2 months away from your holidays all the way up to the day you leave, so you don’t have to do it all in one go!

-A pre holiday checklist is basically a TO DO list for the weeks leading up to your holiday, to ensure that
+A pre holiday checklist is basically a TO DO list for the weeks leading up to your holiday, to ensure that:

 - You have everything you need